erxes/erxes/docs/docs/developer/developing-integration-plugins.md

 <img src="https://erxes-docs.s3.us-west-2.amazonaws.com/imapIntegrationForm.png" width ="70%" alt="imapIntegrationForm" />

-When you click on the save button it will send message to ```plugin-imap-api```.
-So you have to write a consumer like following
+When you click on the "Save" button, it will send the message to ```plugin-imap-api```.
+So you have to write a consumer like the following

 ```
   consumeRPCQueue(